Dual Diagnosis Drug Treatment

-Treating someone’s dual diagnosis condition starts with separating them from their active substance abuse, and then treating difficulties that remain.
+Treatment centers for dual diagnosis start separating an addicted person from their active substance abuse, and then treating difficulties that remain.
 It is imperative that the addiction treatment, physical healing, and psychological examination not be separated from each other.
 These conditions all come together, and are related to each other, and need to be part of a thoughtful, personalized, holistic treatment that meets all of your needs.

 Serenity Malibu offers luxury inpatient care to help people in need of dual diagnosis care receive help they need with a well-trained and innovative staff that meets every part of their needs and care.

 Your physical healing is looked after with a full medical examination as soon as you check-in.
 Board certified physicians will continue to monitor your detoxing and health throughout your stay.
 In addition, there are many programs to help work on your health and experience the healing power of exercise and physical activity.
 Some options available to you include acupuncture, workshops on cooking and nutrition, fitness therapy, a variety of beach and water activities, massage, and yoga.

 Developing new strategies for coping with life that don’t involve substance abuse, and discussing and working through the challenges of sobriety are a high priority.
 Weekly, you will receive relapse prevention training, or cognitive-behavioral focused therapy dealing very concretely with how you can maintain your sobriety and continue in your recovery.
 Through regular meetings with both a therapist and a peer support group, you can learn how to rebuild your life.